 - In the Fundamentals of Medicine phase, students will be awarded a grade of Pass, Conditional, or Fail.

 - Exams and some quizzes during each block or course will be taken on iPads, with the number of tests based on the block length.
-Some blocks also include performance-based exams designed to assess clinical skills.
-Note, starting with the Class of 2022, these performance-based exams will be part of the Practice of Medicine course.
-In addition, each block will also end with a customized National Board of Medical Examiners (NBME) subject exam (using actual board questions) that will cover content of the entire block.
+The Practice of Medicine course also includes performance-based exams designed to assess clinical skills.
+Each block also ends with a customized National Board of Medical Examiners (NBME) subject exam (using actual board questions) that covers the content of the entire block.

 Grades and Exams in the Fundamentals of Clinical Practice

 - In the Fundamentals of Clinical Practice phase, students will be awarded a grade of Honors, High Pass, Pass, Conditional, or Fail in the seven blocks.
-The new Practice of Medicine and Patients, Populations and Systems courses will be graded Pass, Conditional, or Fail.
+The Practice of Medicine and Patients, Populations and Systems courses is graded Pass, Conditional, or Fail.

 - In addition to subjective evaluations from supervising residents and attending physician faculty, clerkship will utilize standard NBME subject examinations to determine the final grade.
-Each clerkship also uses a variety of assessment methods including in-house written examinations and performance-based exams.
+Each clerkship also uses various assessment methods including in-house written examinations and performance-based exams.